 2.1 PID as a stand-alone detector and a GC detector

-A commercially available PID sensor (PID-AH, Alphasense, UK) with a data acquirement device (LabJack U3, USA) was employed as a stand-alone detector for VOC measurements.
-As the most abundant biogenic VOC, isoprene is an important target for PID sensor.
-A calibration curve was constructed by measuring a series of concentrations from 2 to 30 ppbV of isoprene gas standards (CK Gas Products).
-The isoprene flow was controlled by a three-way solenoid valve and passed through PID in a pulse.

-A PID sensor acted as the alterative detector for a GC system (7890, Agilent, USA), with a Quadruple Time-Of-Flight Mass Spectrometry (GC-Q-TOF-MS, 7250, Agilent, USA), which was put at an olfactometry port in the GC-Q-TOF-MS (Fig. 1).
+A commercially available PID sensor (PID-AH, Alphasense, UK) with a data acquisition device (LabJack U3, USA) was employed as a stand-alone detector for total VOC measurements.
+As the most abundant biogenic VOC in the atmosphere isoprene is an important target for any PID sensor.
+A calibration curve was constructed by measuring a series of mole fractions from 2 to 30 ppb of isoprene generated from a binary gas standard (CK Gas Products).
+The isoprene flow was controlled by a three-way solenoid valve and passed over the PID in a short pulse of gas.
+Having determine linear response off-line, the PID sensor then acted as the parallel secondary detector in a GC system (7890, Agilent, USA), with a Quadruple Time-Of-Flight Mass Spectrometry (GC-Q-TOF-MS, 7250, Agilent, USA)., The sensor was placed in in an auxiliary olfactometry port receiving approximately half of the column eluent.
+(Fig. 1).
 High purity helium was used as the carrier gas for GC.
 A BPX5 column (50 m × 0.32 mm × 1.0μm, length × internal diameter × film thickness) was employed in the GC with two split outlets.
-One half of GC flow went directly into the PID sensor through one split outlet and another half went into the Q-TOF-MS , which is helpful to compare the results of PID sensor and those of Q-TOF-MS. The GC oven was programmed to stay at 40°C for 3 min, then ramped at 15°C min-1 to 125°C, then at 20°C min-1 to 250°C and held for 5 minutes.
-A standard VOC mixtures (National Physical Laboratory, NPL, UK) including benzene, 2,2,4-trimethylpentane, heptane, toluene, octane, ethylbenzene, m-xylene, p-xylene, oxylene, 1,3,5-trimethylbenzene, 1,2,4-trimethylbenzene and 1,2,3-trimethylbenzene were introduced into a thermal desorption (TD) unit (Markes Unity, Series 2 Thermal Desorption Unit, UK) prior to separation on GC column.
-One litre of sample gas was sampled on absorbent material in TD unit at 100 mL/min.
-The trap was purged for 1 minute at 100 mL/min and heated from -30 °C to 300 °C at the maximum heating rate of the TD unit and held for 3 minutes.
+One half of GC flow went directly into the PID sensor through one split outlet and another half went into the Q-TOF-MS. The GC oven was programmed at 40°C for 3 min, then ramped at 15°C min-1 to 125°C, then at 20°C min-1 to 250°C and held for 5 minutes.
+A standard VOC mixtures (National Physical Laboratory, NPL, UK) including benzene, 2,2,4-trimethylpentane, heptane, toluene, octane, ethylbenzene, m-xylene, p-xylene, oxylene, 1,3,5-trimethylbenzene, 1,2,4-trimethylbenzene and 1,2,3-trimethylbenzene were introduced into a thermal desorption (TD) unit (Markes Unity, Series 2 Thermal Desorption Unit, UK) prior to injecrtion and separation on the GC column.
+One litre of sample gas was pre-concentration on the absorbent material in the TD unit at 100 mL min-1.
+The trap was purged for 1 minute at 100 mL min-1 and heated from -30 °C to 300 °C at the maximum heating rate of the TD unit and held for 3 minutes.